When choosing your own CAD / design / visualisation machine consider the following broad pointers for specifications.

 While machines without all these specs will still run the more power hungry applications it will likely be a frustrating and limited experience.

-A desktop machine will be cheaper and easier to upgrade – also you can have larger and dual monitor setups which is extremely useful for CAD / design work.
+A desktop machine will likely be cheaper and easier to upgrade than a laptop – also you can have larger and dual monitor setups which is extremely useful for CAD / design work.
+Pcspecialist.co.uk have a great online machine configurator for getting a custom specification.
+A basic configuration could be easily improved later by swapping out for a better graphics card or adding extra RAM.

 A refurbished or older machine with good specs is likely to be better than a new basic one – these two suppliers currently have refurbished laptops – with warranty – available for delivery: